ContextLab/davos/README.md

 ```python
 smuggle numpy as np    # pip: numpy>1.16,<=1.20 -vv
 ```
-the code seen by the Python interpreter will not:
+the code that is actually executed by the Python interpreter will not:
 ```python
 smuggle(name="numpy", as_="np", installer="pip", args_str="""numpy>1.16,<=1.20 -vv""", installer_kwargs={'editable': False, 'spec': 'numpy>1.16,<=1.20', 'verbosity': 2})
 ```

 The `davos` parser can be deactivated at any time, and doing so triggers the opposite actions of activating it:
-1. The name "`smuggle`" is deleted from the `IPython` user namespace, **unless** it no longer refers to the `smuggle()` function
+1. The name "`smuggle`" is deleted from the `IPython` user namespace, *unless it has been overwritten and no longer refers to the `smuggle()` function*
 2. The `davos` parser input transformer is deregistered.

-**Note**: in Jupyter and Colaboratory notebooks, `IPython` parses and transforms all lines in a cell before sending it to the kernel for execution.
-This means that importing and/or activating `davos` will not enable the `smuggle` statement until the _next_ cell, because the `davos` parser was not registered when the current cell was transformed.
-Inversely, _deactivating_ `davos` will disable the `smuggle` statement immediately.
-Although the `davos` parser would have already replaced all `smuggle` statements with `smuggle()` function calls, removing the function from the namespace would cause it to throw a `NameError`.
+**Note**: in Jupyter and Colaboratory notebooks, IPython parses and transforms all text in a cell before sending it to the kernel for execution.
+This means that importing or activating `davos` will not make the `smuggle` statement available until the _next_ cell, because all lines in the current cell were transformed before the `davos` parser was registered.
+However, _deactivating_ `davos` disables the `smuggle` statement immediately&mdash;although the `davos` parser will have already replaced all `smuggle` statements with `smuggle()` function calls, removing the function from the namespace causes them to throw `NameError`.

-- interchangeable implementations
-- JS stuff for Jupyter and why it doesn't work for Colab

 ## Additional Notes
-- <a name="notes-reimplement-cli"></a>**Reimplementing installer programs' CLI parsers** The `davos` parser extracts info from onion comments by passing them to a (slightly modified) reimplementation of their specified installer program's CLI parser.
+- <a name="notes-reimplement-cli"></a>**Reimplementing installer programs' CLI parsers**

+  The `davos` parser extracts info from onion comments by passing them to a (slightly modified) reimplementation of their specified installer program's CLI parser.
 This is somewhat redundant, since the arguments will eventually be re-parsed by the _actual_ installer program if the package needs to be installed.
 However, it affords a number of